 These sleep aids could be of help to you if you sometimes experience bouts of sleeplessness.
 These are not intended to be used as a regular treatment, and these could bring undesirable effects like dry mouth, dizziness, and grogginess.
 Melatonin is a concrete example of a sleep aid.
 But the U.S. Food and Drug Administration does not standardize food supplements as it does for regular medications.

 Keep in mind that taking any sleep aids or medications on your own is not advisable.
 It is best to consult your doctor first as regards your sleep problems.
 Some sleep aids and medications contain antihistamines, which have some adverse or side effects.

 Dealing with insomnia is somewhat difficult.
-Poor sleep quality and lack of sleep can pose danger to your life: it could negatively affect your decision making or even lead to accidents.
-If you believe that you have insomnia that natural treatments are not effective anymore, consult your doctor immediately.
+Poor sleep quality and lack of sleep can pose danger to your life: it could negatively affect your decision-making or even lead to accidents.
+If you believe that you have insomnia and that natural treatments are not effective anymore, consult your doctor immediately.
 They can prescribe medications or they will ask you to undergo some tests to identify the cause of your sleeping problems.
 What is good here is that there is a wide range of treatments that you can choose from to relieve insomnia.